ricomoss/python-april-2014/class1/README.md

 PEP8
 -----------------

 The Python community has established standards to be used as a guideline for the way your code should be written.
-You can find more information in the official guides, `PEP-8 <http://www.python.org/dev/peps/pep-0008/>`_, and `Django's Coding Style <http://tinyurl.com/6753zmc>`_.
+You can find more information in the official guide, PEP8 (http://www.python.org/dev/peps/pep-0008/).

 It mostly boils down to the most ``Pythonic`` way to come to your solution.
 That is, if it's easy to read and understand it's correct.
 If not, you're probably doing it wrong.